StephDeming/Pewlett-Hackard/README.md

 ## Overview

-Upon reviewing the data to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## Resources